zopefoundation/z3c.formui/src/z3c/formui/README.txt

 Form Macros
 -----------

-Load the confguration, which will make sure that all macros get registered correctly.
+Load the configuration, which will make sure that all macros get registered
+correctly:

   >>> from zope.configuration import xmlconfig
   >>> import zope.component